VojtaStruhar/steam-review-template/README.md

 It's heartwarming to see contributors adding their own languages!
 To make it a little easier, here's rouhly how:

-1. Add your language code to the `locales` array in Astro config.
+1. Add your language code to the `i18n.locales` array in Astro config (`astro.config.mjs`).
 2. Add new template translation to in `src/review_templates` and export it in `src/review_templates/general.js`.
 3. Add new `index.astro` translation to a folder with your language code.
-4. Add your flag emoji to the `FlagSelect.astro` component.
+4. Add your flag PNG to `src/components/flags`
+5. Use the new flag image with the correct country code in `FlagSelect.astro` component.

 You are officially awesome! ✅